 During WWII the tower was used as an observation post by the Home Guard.
 A German spy was arrested there while watching activity on the Brize Norton and Fairford aerodromes, and so the tower was bricked up.
 For some years after the war access was allowed but, due to vandalism, the tower was bricked up again.
 It was restored by Mr Robert Heber-Percy (1911-1987) in 1982/83 and occasionally opened to the public.
-Further repairs were necessary in 1996, when the whole thing was covered with scaffolding.
+Further repairs were necessary in 1996 (photo), when the whole thing was covered with scaffolding.

-Faringdon Hill, as it was recorded in a document5 published in 1863, was also known as Folly Hill long before the tower was built, possibly getting its name from the Norman French ‘feuille’, meaning leafy or perhaps from the earlier Saxon ‘fiæli’, meaning autumn.
 The original Scots pines were planted by Sir Henry James Pye (1745 – 1813) in about 1790.
 He was considered ‘the worst Poet Laureate in English history’.
 He wrote ‘Faringdon Hill’ in 1774 with reference to the battle at Faringdon – ‘Contract the prospect now and mark more near Fair Faringdon her humble turret rear, Where once the tapering spire conspicuous grew, Till civil strife the sacred pile o’erthrew.’.
 In an ode for the King’s birthday he referred to so many allusions of vocal groves and feathered choirs that it resulted in the nursery rhyme ‘Sing a song of sixpence’.

 The last owner, Robert Heber-Percy helped set up the Faringdon Folly Tower Trust in 1982 and handed the tower over to the town in 1983, a few years before he died.
 It was in good order but there were no funds to maintain it, nor for it to be opened to the public.
 A small group of volunteers managed to raise some money in 1988 and the tower was opened to the public on the first Sunday of every month.
 The woodland covering the top of the hill and the tower are now privately owned by the Faringdon Folly Tower Trust and maintained and opened by volunteers.
 Since 2010 they have developed the woodland to be “a place that offers a good deal of interest and fun whether the tower is open or not”.
 The tower is open to the public on a Sunday, just twice a month during the summer.
 Among the added curiosities are a wooden cannon commemorating Oliver Cromwell in the Civil War, which points at Faringdon, plus a carving of a giraffe, a hare, and er… something else.
 The squirrels are real.